 Day 3 – On the Way to Damascus

-Heading to the sources of the Jordan river, at one of the springs of the Jordan river we exlpore ancient Caesarea Philippi (Banias) where Jesus named Simon Yona “Peter”, and then head up the Golan Heights, along the possible historical path “on the way to Damascus” (Acts 9).
-In the Golan heights we have a lunch break at a Druze village, and then head up to a panoramic view from the top of Mt.
+Heading to the sources of the Jordan River, at one of the river’s main springs we exlpore ancient Caesarea Philippi (Banias), where Jesus named Simon-Yona “Peter”.
+Following, we will head up the Golan Heights, along the possible historical path “on the way to Damascus” (Acts 9).
+In the Golan Heights we will have a lunch break at a Druze village, and then head up to a panoramic view from the top of Mt.
 Bental.
 We will also drive along the Syrian border and learn about the modern conflicts in this region.

 Day 4 – From Nazareth to Mount of Olives

 Heading towards Jerusalem, our first stop will be the Arab village of Cana.
-In the heart of the village, two churches mark the event of the “first miracle” of Jesus (John 2) – turning water into wine during a wedding.
-We will review the archaeological discoveries made at the site, and possibly conduct a ceremony of “renewal of the vows.”
+In the heart of the village, two churches mark the event of Jesus’ “first miracle” (John 2) – turning water into wine during a wedding.
+We will review the archaeological discoveries made at the site, and possibly conduct a “renewal of the vows” ceremony.

-Next we will head to Jesus’ hometown – Nazareth.
+Next, we will head to Jesus’ hometown – Nazareth.
 Strolling through the local market, we will reach the mass-scale Church of Annunciation.
 Here, by centuries-old tradition, was the home of Mary.
-This is also whwere the angel announced to Mary that God would make her pregnant by a miracle (Luke 1).
+This is also where the angel announced to Mary that God would make her pregnant by a miracle (Luke 1).
 In the market itself, we will visit the Synagogue Church.
-Here, Jesus spoke for the first time about his messianic role (Luke 4), yet rejected.
+Here, Jesus spoke for the first time about his messianic role (Luke 4), although he was rejected.
 This event led Jesus to move to Capernaum.
 We will end the tour with a visit to Mount Precipice, where the people of Nazareth, rejecting Jesus’ claims, tried throwing him off a cliff.
 The site also offers some breathtaking panoramas of the Jezreel Valley, the Carmel Mountains, the Jordan Valley and the Gilead Mountains.
-We now join the coastal highway and head to Jerusalem!
-If time permits, upon arrival we will greet it from Mount of Olives Viewpoint.
+We will then join the coastal highway and head to Jerusalem!
+If time permits, upon arrival we will admire it from Mount of Olives Viewpoint.

 Day 5 – Jerusalem in the Footsteps of Jesus